56 Secrets Life Coaches Won’t Tell You for Free

 You’re not starring in your own reality TV show

 “Most of my clients love drama.
 They love the excitement, attention and high from it.
 Most times when bad things happen they’re just a small bump in the road.
 But when we embroider things and exaggerate stories to give our ego a boost, all of a sudden that little bump is now Mt.
 Everest and feels insurmountable.
-If you want to keep moving forward you have to stop doing this and let go of the drama.” —Rhiannon Rees, Global Coaching Guru top 30, author and speaker
+If you want to keep moving forward you have to stop doing this and let go of the drama.” —Rhiannon Rees, Global Coaching Guru top 30, author and speaker.
+Here’s how to make jealousy work for you.

 You don’t need every person to like you, just the right person